KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-api/blockchain.md

 The `kvsearch` method searches for a key stored via the [kvupdate](#kvupdate) command.

 ::: tip
-This feature is only available for asset chains.
+This feature is only available for Smart Chains.
 :::

 ### Arguments